 Before the time of the ISO standard, companies were more concerned with troubleshooting.
 Today, companies want to avoid mistakes.
 This is why planning is so important.
 If you know the risks, you can avoid them or at least reduce them.
 This is exactly the goal of quality management.
 If the QM representative communicates this motivation well, employees can be convinced.
 In this way, the quality manager acts as a kind of coach who teaches colleagues the quality oriented thinking closer.

 Quality Manager Training

 Comprehensive training is required for the various tasks in quality management.
-This advanced training is not only about technical knowledge, but also about social skills.
+Within the scope of this further training, it is not only about technical knowledge, but also about social skills.
 Do you have what it takes to be a quality manager?
 Or does a particular employee lend themselves to the quality management tasks?

 The diverse demands on the quality manager require a self-confident appearance.
-Precision on the one hand, understanding of colleagues on the other - there are many other skills in between.
-Analytical thinking is required, a good memory, a neat way of working and a quick grasp of things, all these talents help the quality manager in his work.
-When it comes to internal communication, an open and confident demeanor is important.
+Precision on the one hand, understanding for colleagues on the other - there are many other skills in between.
+Analytical thinking is required, a good Memory, a neat way of working and a quick grasp of things, all these talents help the quality manager in his work.
+In internal communication, an open and confident demeanor is important.
 Time and again, QM officers have to assert themselves and sometimes negotiate diplomatically.
 Every department, every employee has his or her own priorities: But the QMS must not suffer as a result.